 Internet searches for vacation rentals continue to climb, as people look for ways and places to really escape it all.
 However, not all getaways are created equal, in terms of their ability to give you a break from the crowds, the traffic, and the hassles.

 Look below for some of our favorite vacation-rental getaways that excel at really getting you away.
-And, if you want to help protect your vacation rental trip, check out our vacation rental insurance plans.
+And, if you want to help protect your vacation rental trip, check out our vacation rental protection plans.

 You can escape to any number of hilly regions in the East, including Massachusetts’ Berkshires or the Adirondacks or the Catskills in New York.
 The truth is they’re just the northern extensions of the Appalachians – but does it really matter where you end up around here?
 They’re heavily forested and extremely scenic, and they have an excellent infrastructure that supports vacationers and the things they love to do.